ordina-jworks/ordina-jworks.github.io/_posts/2020-09-14-Introduction-to-API-Management.md

 8. Transformation
     * This enables you to convert between different formats, for example from JSON and XML.
     If an API is implemented to return XML, but a client would prefer to receive JSON data, this policy can be used to automatically convert both the request and response bodies.
-    In this way, the client can work with JSON data even though the back-end API requires XML.
+    This way, the client can work with JSON data even though the back-end API requires XML.
 9. Monitoring
     * Some tools let you visualize, query, route, archive, and take actions on the metrics or logs like for example the Azure API management tool.
-    Others just foresee a basic around metrics or include a third-party tool like Elasticsearch to do the job.
+    Others just offer basic metrics or include a third-party tool like Elasticsearch to do the job.

 A lot more can be added or customized, depending on the tool of course.
 There is a wide range of products available, so please refer to the product list below if you want to know the ones used currently.
-To get hands-on experience, I mostly focused on the Open source tools like Apiman, Kong API gateway, WSO2 API Manager.
+To get hands-on experience, we mostly focused on the Open source tools like Apiman, Kong API gateway, WSO2 API Manager.